Hello! It’s konkaz (@konkazuk) here.

 and so on.

-It’s impossible to miss them unless you deliberately try to look away!
+It’s impossible to miss these spots unless you deliberately try to look away!

 And the content of the notes is basically a couple of questions written in English.

-For example, the one I put on the door of the fridge was…
+For example, the ones I put on the door of the fridge were…

-①What are you taking out of the fridge? (fridge = refrigerator)
+①What are you taking out from the fridge? (fridge = refrigerator)

 ②And what do you use it for?